popatre/react-composition/README.md

 ### Task 2.

-Complete the UserContextProvider component in the contexts folder.
+Complete the isSignedInProvider component in the contexts folder.
 This should provide access to whether someone is signed in or not - `Can use true or false for this`.

-If they are signed in, they should be able to view the webpage.
+If they are signed in, they should be able to view the site.

-If they are not signed in, they should be show the Error.jsx component
+If they are not signed in, they should be show the `SignInMessage.jsx` component

 You should make use of `children` to achieve this